 Maine Livestock Importation Permits

-Please note: Importation permits are often just one part of the entry requirements for livestock and poultry into Maine.
+Please note: Importation permits are often just one part of the entry requirements for livestock into Maine.
 Consult Ch.
 206 or InterstateLivestock.com or call Animal Health at 207-287-3701 to determine if additional paperwork (e.g. Certificate of Veterinary Inspection, USDA VS 9-3 form/NPIP certification, or additional health tests or vaccines are required to import your animals to Maine.

 Import Permits for weekend transport must be requested no later than the preceding Thursday.